-If you’re wondering which is the better antivirus, Microsoft Windows Defender or Avast Antivirus, you’re in luck!
-Below I have pitted the two giants of antivirus against each other looking at system performance, features, sign-up, interface, and of course their ability to detect and protect you from viruses and malware.
+If you’re wondering which antivirus is better, Microsoft Windows Defender or Avast Antivirus, you’re in luck!
+Below, I have pitted the two antivirus giants against each other, looking at system performance, features, sign-up, interface, and their ability to detect and protect you from viruses and malware.

 Comparing the two antivirus packages on user base alone can be tricky.
 Because Microsoft’s Windows Defender comes preinstalled on Windows machines, it has the higher user base accounting for over 1.5 billion users.
 Avast, on the other hand, is no slouch, providing protection to an impressive 435 million devices across the globe.